RAAllen/FilmQueryProject/README.md

 ## Technologies Used

-_This program utilizes Java, Atom and the Eclipse Integrated Development Environment._
+_This program utilizes Java, Maven, Atom and the Eclipse Integrated Development Environment._

 ## License